 Hormone therapy isn’t recommended for women who have a mastectomy for DCIS.
-These women have an excellent prognosis with a very low risk of DCIS recurrence or developing breast cancer in the opposite breast.
+These women have an excellent prognosis (chance of survival) with a very low risk of DCIS recurrence or developing breast cancer in the opposite breast.

 For women who have a mastectomy for DCIS, the benefit of hormone therapy would likely be very small and would mostly affect the risk of cancer in the opposite breast.